bitcoinhodler/glacier/docs/_docs/withdrawal/transaction-construction.md

     [iOS](https://itunes.apple.com/us/app/qr-reader-for-iphone/id368494609?mt=8){: target="_blank" ._},
     [Android](https://play.google.com/store/apps/details?id=com.application_4u.qrcode.barcode.scanner.reader.flashlight&hl=en){: target="_blank" ._}.
   b.
 Transfer the signed transaction data to a non-quarantined computer.
-    i.
-On the Q1 computer, display the raw signed transaction as a QR code on the screen:
+    i. **On the Q1 computer**, display the <span class="warning">raw signed transaction</span> as a QR code on the screen:
       1. In File Manager, navigate to the “Home” folder, then the “glacier” folder, and double-click “transaction.png”. ii.
 Use the smartphone’s QR code reader to read the QR code.
-When the QR code is successfully read, the smartphone should display the raw signed transaction . iii.
-Verify the raw signed transaction on the smartphone matches the signed transaction data in the Quarantined Scratchpad.
-You only need to verify the first 16 characters, last 16 characters, and a few somewhere in the middle. iv.
-If it does not match, do not proceed.
+When the QR code is successfully read, the smartphone should display the <span class="warning"> raw signed transaction</span> . iii.
+Verify the <span class="warning">raw signed transaction</span> on the smartphone matches the signed transaction data in the Quarantined Scratchpad.
+You only need to verify the first 16 characters, last 16 characters, and a few somewhere in the middle. iv. **If it does not match, do not proceed**.
 Try using a different QR reader application or restarting the Withdrawal Protocol.
 Seek assistance if discrepancies persist.
     v.
-Use the smartphone to send the raw signed transaction to yourself using a messaging app which you’ll be able to access from a laptop.
+Use the smartphone to send the <span class="warning">raw signed transaction</span> to yourself using a messaging app which you’ll be able to access from a laptop.
-6. Shut down both quarantined computers entirely.
-As a precaution against side channel attacks , the quarantined computers should not be active except when they absolutely need to be.
+6. Shut down **both** quarantined computers entirely.
+As a precaution against side channel attacks, the quarantined computers should not be active except when they absolutely need to be.
 ```
 $ sudo shutdown now